-MR. MIKE LU Mr. Lu is currently an independent investor in public markets and private equity and serves as president of the Lu Foundation, which is focused on education and research.
+MR. MIKE LU Mr. Lu has been a member of our board of directors since January 2010.
+Mr. Lu is currently an independent investor in public markets and private equity and serves as president of the Lu Foundation, which is focused on education and research.
 He also serves on the board of advisors for Red Rocks Capital.
 Mr. Lu managed the Janus Global Technology Fund from its inception in 1999 to 2006.
 After joining Janus Capital Corporation as an equity analyst in 1991, he served in a variety of research roles, with a focus on technology company analysis.
 Mr. Lu graduated magna cum laude from Yale University and is a Chartered Financial Analyst.
 Mr. Lu's in-depth understanding of finance and his perspective as an investor brings to our board of directors expertise in financial modeling and analysis as well as management and oversight.